Only U: "Split (Only U)"

-"Split (Only U)" is a song by Dutch disc jockey and producer Tiësto and American disc jockeys and producers The Chainsmokers.
+"Split (Only U)" is a song by Dutch disc jockey and producer Tiësto and American disc jockeys and producers the Chainsmokers.
 It was released on August 31, 2015, in the Netherlands.
 The song is included in the soundtrack of the 2016 action movie, Collide.

 Background

-In the track, Tiësto and The Chainsmokers used a sample of "Only U" by Ashanti.
+In the track, Tiësto and the Chainsmokers used a sample of "Only U".
 The track was premiered during Tiësto's set at Ultra Europe 2015 in Split, Croatia.
 The title of the track comes from the name of the city.

 Reviews

-Fabien Dori from French webmedia Guettapen praises the track that he considered as "excellent", despite the fact that he notices a second part of the track with a "too offensive" sound of the synthetisers."
+Fabien Dori from French webmedia Guettapen praises the track that he considered as "excellent", despite the fact that he notices a second part of the track with a "too offensive" sound of the synthesizers.

 Music video

 The music video premiered on Spinnin' Records' official YouTube Channel on September 3, 2015.
 The music video was directed by Joe Zohar and produced by Moving Box Studios.
-The music video starts with the duo The Chainsmokers, waking up after a party in their hotel room of Las Vegas.
+The music video starts with the Chainsmokers waking up after a party in their hotel room of Las Vegas.
 They receive a scoffer Snapchat message from Tiësto and decide to get revenge.
 They decide to kidnap him while he is producing music in his room.
 With a bag on his head, they bring him out of Las Vegas to kill him in the desert after that the prisoner digs his own tomb.
 Later, for the night, the duo guest two girls in their room to spend the night together.
-But, they die after a retaliation of the new walking dead...
+But, they die after a retaliation of the new walking dead.